 Great team behaviours are those that improve teamwork, foster team spirit and increase efficiency.
 These are the team behaviours that you want to hold on to and encourage.

 Let’s take a look at some great team behaviours leaders should strive for, and some actions to take if you’re not seeing them in your team.

 Great Team Behaviour #1.
 Demonstrate Respect for Other Team Members

 Showing respect is one of the easiest team behaviours in many ways, but it has a big impact on teamwork.
 When your team members aren’t respectful to each other, small issues become large and tempers flare.
-Resentment can slowly build as each team member starts to see signs of disrespect.
-This might originate from one person, or many.

 - More helpful team members become overloaded with work while others don’t offer to help at all

-They feel that they are part of something.
-That they’re “all in this together” and that somebody will help them if their in trouble.
 Support within a team is critical to employee engagement, and it doesn’t just come from the leader.